AztecProtocol/aztec-packages/docs/README.md

 # Aztec Network Documentation

+Documentation for the Aztec Network, built with docusaurus

 You can view the latest successful build here. https://docs.aztec.network

-Built with docusaurus.

 ## Files